K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

  $ rails generate migration add_remember_digest_to_users remember_digest:string
 ```

-Update code in Author model.
+Update code in the Author model.
 Each method has its description in the code.

 ```ruby
 class Author < ApplicationRecord